Building a DR SBAITSO Text to Speech App

 Bridging the Emulated IBM PC to the Ubuntu Host

-From a list of drivers here, I grabbed the driver for the NE2000 and extracted it inside the Ubuntu VM.
-Next, I needed to load that into the 86Box.
-I used the Menu > Media > Floppy > New Image to create ‘ne2000.img’ as a blank floppy disk.
+From within 86Box, I used the Menu > Media > Floppy > New Image to create ‘ne2000.img’ as a blank floppy disk.
 Then I used some commands to mount it in Ubuntu, copy the NE2000.COM file, and unmount it.

 // ** In Ubuntu **